Beaune-la-Rolande internment camp: Establishment as a prisoner-of-war camp (1939–1941)

 Situated in the Loiret Département, approximately 90 kilometres (55 miles) south of Paris, Beaune-la-Rolande was originally built in 1939 to detain German prisoners of war.
-Following the Fall of France in June 1940, it was seized by the Wehrmacht and repurposed to hold French prisoners of war awaiting transfer to camps in Germany.
-The facility, spanning around three hectares, was secured by 14 barbed wire fences and grouped administratively with the nearby Pithiviers camp under the designation Frontstalag 152, established on 20 July 1940.
+Following the Fall of France in June 1940, it was repurposed to hold French prisoners of war awaiting transfer to camps in Germany.
+The facility, spanning around three hectares, was secured by 14 barbed wire fences Beaune-la-Rolande was grouped administratively with the nearby Pithiviers camp under the designation Frontstalag 152, established by the Wehrmacht on 20 July 1940.

 By mid-1940, conditions at Beaune-la-Rolande had deteriorated severely.
 Overcrowding became acute, with up to 14,000 prisoners confined at one point.
 French Red Cross reports documented widespread malnutrition, poor sanitation, and frequent disease outbreaks, particularly dysentery.
 Mortality rates were especially high among North African colonial troops.
-From October 1940, German authorities began transferring prisoners to Stalags in Germany.
-The Frontstalag 152 complex was ultimately dissolved in March 1941 as part of a broader reorganisation of German POW policy.
+The Frontstalag 152 complex was ultimately dissolved on 21 March 1941.